Morse-Novikov cohomology and rigidity of Lie affine foliations: Introduction

 \section{Introduction}

 Given a manifold $M$, a Lie foliation modeled on a Lie algebra $\mathfrak{g}$ is given by the kernel of a non-singular Maurer-Cartan form $\omega\in\Omega^{1}(M,\mathfrak{g})$.
 Lie foliations are a particularly important class of Riemannian foliations, since Molino's structure theory \cite{Molino} reduces the study of Riemannian foliations on compact manifolds to that of Lie foliations.
 This paper is motivated by the work \cite{Lie}, which studies deformations of a Lie foliation $(\mathcal{F},\omega)$ within the class of Lie foliations on $M$.
+The precise setup of this deformation problem will be recalled in Def.~\ref{def:Lie-fol}.
+We would like to stress that one deforms the defining Maurer-Cartan form $\omega$, rather than just the underlying foliation $\mathcal{F}$.
 One of the main results in \cite{Lie} is a rigidity theorem for Lie foliations on compact manifolds, which states that $(\mathcal{F},\omega)$ is rigid among nearby Lie foliations provided that a suitable cohomology group $H^{1}(\mathcal{A})$ vanishes.
 Our aim is to look for situations in which this result applies.
 Since the authors of \cite{Lie} study the cohomology $H^1(\mathcal{A})$ in detail for Lie foliations modeled on abelian Lie algebras $\mathfrak{g}$, we will focus on the case in which $\mathfrak{g}=\mathfrak{aff}(1)$ is the simplest non-abelian Lie algebra.
 We refer to such Lie foliations as \emph{Lie affine foliations}.
 They are defined by a pair of one-forms $\omega_1,\omega_2\in\Omega^{1}(M)$ that are linearly independent everywhere and satisfy

 From these equations, it is apparent that the study of Lie affine foliations involves a classical cohomology theory called \emph{Morse-Novikov cohomology}, which is defined as follows.
 A choice of closed one-form $\theta\in\Omega^{1}(M)$ gives a differential